26 Sights in Mönchengladbach, Germany (with Map and Images)

 24. Webersiedlung

-The Engelbleck weaving settlement is located in the Neuwerk Engleck district in Mönchengladbach (North Rhine-Westphalia).
-It is the Weberstraße, Rauherstraße, Spinnerstraße, on Tannenbaum and Eupener Straße.
+The Engelbleck Weavers' Settlement is located in the Neuwerk-Engelbleck district of Mönchengladbach (North Rhine-Westphalia).
+These are the areas of Weberstraße, Rauherstraße, Spinnerstraße, Am Tannenbaum and Eupener Straße.

 Since 2006, the City Church Oude Markt has been the town and market church of Mönchengladbach, North Rhine-Westphalia, Germany.
 The function of the church building is to take care of cross-parish tasks with regard to liturgy, spirituality and pastoral care.
 In addition, many cultural events take place, such as concerts, exhibitions and lectures.